Johan Victor Aarne: Biography

-He was born on May 6, 1863 in Tammerfors, in the Grand Duchy of Finland in the family of church dyak Johan Lindström.
-He studied jewelry from famous jeweler from Tammerfors - Johan Erik Hellsten.
+He was born in Tammerfors, Grand Duchy of Finland, into the family of church dyak Johan Lindström.
+He studied jewelry with a famous jeweler from Tammerfors - Johan Erik Hellsten.

 In 1880 he became an apprentice in a workshop in Tavastehus.
 For the next ten years, between 1880 and 1890, he most likely worked for Fabergé in August Holmström's and in Mihael Perkhin's workshops.
 In 1890 he returned to Tampere to obtain his title of Master; he then ran his own workshop there for a year.